mtbsteve/3DR-Solo-GoPro-Hero-black-5-6-Control/README.md

 ## 2.1.
 Hardware setup

 Solder the red LED to the A1 pin and the green LED to the A3 pin of the MKR1000.
 Use a 50 Ohm resistor to avoid overload.
 Connect the Arduino MKR1000 USB to the IMX USB port.
+Make sure to set the USB Host mode by connecting the 3DRIO pin to Ground on the breakout board.

 LED Status indicator:
 - Red and green LED off,green on board LED on: board is powered, waiting for Solo to finalize GoproManager initialization.